samvandenbossche/webshop/README.md

 # webshop
 a web shop written in asp.net mvc using entity framework, bootstrap, angular and c#

-This project was created too practice the used technologies.
+This project was created to practice the used technologies.

 # use this project yourself
 I used a local SQL server so for you to use this project you have too find and replace the relevant connection settings.